 Graduate Scholarships of £200 p.a. are awarded on an annual basis, normally six awards a year.
 Selection is made by the Governing Body at its October meeting from a list of recommendations put forward by the Tutor for Graduates, on the basis of reports from supervisors.
 The Scholarships are awarded to graduate students entering the final fee-paying year of a doctorate, and confer the right to a number of free dinners on High Table during term time.

 All graduate students in residence and liable for University and College fees are entitled to a book grant of £50 per year during their course to help with the purchase of books essential to their research.
-The application form may be downloaded from the College’s Sharepoint site (log in here).
+The application form may be downloaded from the College’s Sharepoint site (log in here) and should be returned to the Bursary by 30th June.

 Trinity College Bursaries for 4th-year Graduates